GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-SP-v3-on-Debian-based-Linux-Distribution.md

      <!-- If it is needed to manage the authentication on several IdPs
-          install and configure the Shibboleth Embedded Discovery Service by following this HOWTO: https://url.garrlab.it/nakt7
+          install and configure the Shibboleth Embedded Discovery Service by following the "HOWTO Install and Configure a Shibboleth Embedded Discovery Service" -->
-     -->
      <SSO entityID="https://idp.example.org/idp/shibboleth">
         SAML2